Photos by Kaye Ford.

 I’ve wanted to pen this post for about a thousand months, so please forgive me for its length.

-This year, I’ve pledged to myself to discuss race and culture more openly on my blog.
+This year (and beyond), I’ve pledged to myself to discuss race and culture more openly on my blog.
 Because if we don’t, then who will?
 Grab a cup of (Chinese) tea and pull up a comfy seat as I attempt to talk candidly and concisely about my experiences growing up British-born Chinese.

 Food, glorious food

 Riffing on Winnie’s frankly awesome post surrounding cultural differences in food, this is where my memories of ‘being different’ really begin.

 School lunches at primary school were a minefield for somebody that ate traditional Chinese dishes at home 99.9% of the time.
 I didn’t know how to use a knife and fork (as we used chopsticks and spoons at home) and I distinctly remember being singled out and told off at the dinner table by both a dinner lady and the head teacher.

 I remember finally, finally being invited to a friend’s house for ‘tea’ and being amazed that what we ate at school, continued through to their dinners!
 I also remember, later, taking lunch to eat at school and my peers being horrified at dim sum leftovers, braised pork belly, steamed fish and other dishes that I so treasured and loved.